-Best wasp repellent plants – 10 plants to keep these nuisance pests at bay
+Best wasp repellent plants – 10 plants to naturally deter these insects from your yard

-From cheerful marigolds, chic eucalyptus to creeping pennyroyal, many of these are everyday garden plants and useful herbs.
-Perfect for incorporating into flavor-packed dishes, drinks, and healing remedies, they can prove hugely beneficial to us and highly deserving of a prime place in our backyards, plus they're great for getting rid of wasps.
+From cheerful marigolds, and chic eucalyptus to creeping pennyroyal, many of these are everyday garden plants and useful herbs.
+Perfect for adding flavor to dishes, drinks, and healing remedies, they can prove hugely beneficial to us and highly deserving of a prime place in our backyards, plus they're great for getting rid of wasps.

 Harness the natural power and beauty of these wasp repellent plants so you can sit back and relax undisturbed in your yard this summer.